Slovaks in Serbia

-Slovaks are recognized ethnic minority in Serbia.
+Slovaks are a recognized ethnic minority in Serbia.
 According to data from the 2022 census, the population of ethnic Slovaks in Serbia is 41,730, constituting 0.6% of the total population.

-They mainly live in Vojvodina, where they number 39,807 being the third largest ethnic group (after Serbs and Hungarians) and make up 2.3% of the province's population.
-Unlike most other ethnic Slovaks, both in Slovakia and in the diaspora, Slovaks in Serbia are predominantly Protestant (Evangelical-Augsburg Church, a Lutheran Protestant denomination) by faith and not Catholic.
+They mainly live in Vojvodina, where they number 39,807, being the third largest ethnic group (after Serbs and Hungarians) and make up 2.3% of the province's population.
+Unlike most other ethnic Slovaks, both in Slovakia and in the diaspora, Slovaks in Serbia are predominantly Protestant (Lutheran) belonging to the Slovak Evangelical Church of the Augsburg Confession in Serbia.

 History

 The modern Slovaks in Vojvodina are descendants of 18th- and 19th-century settlers, who migrated from the territory of present-day Slovakia.
 First Slovak settlers from area around Tatra migrated to Bačka during the rule of Karlo I; in 1720 Slovaks settled in Bajša, in 1740 in Petrovac and Futog, and in 1742 (during the rule of Maria Theresa) in Bezdan.
 Some of them also later moved to Syrmia.
 In 1760, 120 Slovak families were settled in Selenča, but they later moved to Stara Pazova in Syrmia.

 In 1783, Slovaks settled in Kisač, Kruščić, Gložan, and Bačka Topola.
 Part of them also settled in Bajša.
 In 1790–1791, Slovaks settled in Pivnice, in 1792 in Banatska Palanka, and in 1793 in Novi Slankamen.
 In 1784–1787, Slovaks settled in Međa.
 In 1792 Slovaks settled in Bačka Palanka.
 Some of them moved in 1788 to Aradac and Ečka, and some of them later also moved to Lalić.

 In 1800, Slovaks settled in Kovačica, and in 1806 and 1809 in Padina.
 In 1806, one group of Slovaks settled in Čoka, and in 1809 in Krajišnik.
 In 1825, Slovaks settled in Banatski Dvor, and in 1830 in Stari Lec.
 In 1850, 20 Slovak families were settled in Grk.
 In 1868, Slovaks settled in Vojlovica.
 At the same time, some Slovaks also settled in Ivanovo.
 In 1887, Slovaks were settled in Belo Blato, and in 1899 in Silađi colony near Apatin.

-According to data from the 1880 census, Slovaks were the sixth largest ethnic group within present-day Vojvodina, and they numbered 43,318.
+According to data from the 1880 census, Slovaks were the sixth largest ethnic group within present-day Vojvodina and they numbered 43,318.
 By the end of the World War I, many of the Slovaks were hungarized.